howard-university-web-services/howard_paragraphs/modules/hp_cards/README.md

 # Howard Paragraphs Cards

-Paragraphs integration of cards for use in idfive client projects:
+Paragraphs integration of cards for use in Howard projects:

 This module contains markup only (no js or css), those should be provided in the client theme, loaded via the idfive Component Library: